leecannon/zsw/README.md

-# zsw
+# zsw - Zig System Wrapper
-Zig System Wrapper
+A framework to mock away the system.